apache/incubator-kie-tools/README.md

 that contains Business Process or Rules and all needed dependencies and files to execute it on the target runtime, either Quarkus or Spring Boot.

-If you don't have a already existing project, the best way to create a new one is to use Kogito Maven Archetypes to generate project structure.
+If you don't have an already existing project, the best way to create a new one is to use Kogito Maven Archetypes to generate project structure.
 The available archetypes are: